Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction: Why Can WSI-based Prognostic Knowledge be Transferred between Certain Cancers?

 \subsection{What Factors Affect the Transfer of WSI-based Prognostic Knowledge?}

-We posit there are two kinds of factors that affect the transfer of WSI-based prognostic knowledge from $\mathcal{S}$ to $\mathcal{T}$---\textit{intra-task} and \textit{inter-task factors}, as the transfer involves both the tasks themselves and the relationship between tasks.
-To confirm it, we adopt statistical tools to analyze the significance of these factors.
-We elucidate these factors and statistical analysis below.
+We posit there are two groups of factors that affect the transfer of WSI-based prognostic knowledge from $\mathcal{S}$ to $\mathcal{T}$---\textit{intra-task} and \textit{inter-task factors}, as the transfer involves both the tasks themselves and the correlation between tasks.
+To confirm it, we adopt statistical tools to analyze these factors.
+We elucidate these factors and the statistical results below.